German SPD leaders upbeat as biggest branch backs coalition talks

 BERLIN (Reuters) - Senior members of Germany’s Social Democrats (SPD) said on Saturday they were confident the party would approve the start of formal coalition talks with Chancellor Angela Merkel’s conservatives at a special congress this weekend.

-The upbeat comments came after the SPD’s biggest regional branch in North Rhine-Westphalia recommended its members vote in favour of entering negotiations, on condition that party leader Martin Schulz push for more concessions on labour, health and migration policies.
+The upbeat comments came after the SPD’s biggest regional branch in North Rhine-Westphalia recommended its members to vote in favour of entering negotiations, on condition that party leader Martin Schulz pushes for more concessions on labour, health and migration policies.

-Around 600 SPD delegates vote on Sunday on whether their leaders should push ahead with coalition talks on renewing an alliance with the conservatives that has governed Germany since 2013.
+Around 600 SPD delegates vote on Sunday on whether their leaders should press ahead with talks on renewing an alliance with the conservatives that has governed Germany since 2013.

-The two groups struck a preliminary deal last week but Schulz is facing a strong backlash from the SPD’s left and youth wings, which argue that that blueprint does not bear enough of the party’s hallmarks.
+The two groups struck a preliminary deal last week but Schulz is facing a strong backlash from the SPD’s left and youth wings, which argue that the blueprint does not bear enough of the party’s hallmarks.

 SPD parliamentary leader Andrea Nahles said she still expected formal talks to happen.